hail2u/html-best-practices/README.md

 ### Use Relative path for internal links

-An Relative path works better on your localhost without internet connection.
+A Relative path works better on your localhost without internet connection.

 Bad: